Eton v Harrow

 The Eton v Harrow cricket match is an annual match between public school rivals Eton College and Harrow School.
-It is one of the longest-running annual sporting fixtures in the world and is the last annual school cricket match still to be played at Lord's.
+It is the oldest modern sporting rivalry between two schools, one of the longest-running annual sporting fixtures in the world and is the last annual school cricket match still to be played at Lord's.

 In February 2022, the MCC announced that from 2023 onwards the fixture would no longer be held at the ground.
 It would be replaced by the finals of boys’ and girls’ schools competitions, as stated by MCC to be more inclusive.
 However, in September, 2022, following opposition from a section of its membership, the club decided that the match would be held at Lord's in 2023 to allow time for further consultation.
 In March, 2023 it was announced that the fixture would continue to be played at Lord's until at least 2027, following which there would be a review and a possible vote in 2028 on whether the match should remain at Lord's.